Blokyk/starkid/docs/Your-first-app-with-StarKid.md

-# Your first app with Recline
+# Your first app with StarKid

 *The finished version of this example can be found [here](samples/door-cli/)*